Characters: Live A Live

 Li KuugoPossible inheritor of the Xin Shan Quan style, and possibly the sole female protagonist of the game.
 A bandit living in the forest, and an overall impulsive girl constantly looking for a fight.

 - Defeat Means Friendship: The Master had to beat her up to make her follow him, and she'll have to be beaten, no question, to join the final party.

 - Good Scars, Evil Scars: She has a cross-shaped one on her face, and while she's definitely a rowdy girl on the outside, she's a good girl inside.

 - Not So Different: When picked as the finale protagonist, she will remark that Oersted reminds her of her past self.

-- The Smurfette Principle: Can be the only female protagonist, or she could end up dead, when not chosen as the star pupil - and the game doesn't use the usual 'only girl' tropes with her.
+- The Smurfette Principle: Largely averted - she can be the only female protagonist, or she could end up dead, when not chosen as the star pupil - and the game doesn't use the usual 'only girl' tropes with her.